alexmanrique/blog/_posts/2024-01-19-java-21-features.md

 ## 3 - Generational ZGC

-Improve application performance by extending the Z Garbage Collector (ZGC) to maintain separate generations for young and old objects.
+The purpose of this feature is to improve application performance by extending the Z Garbage Collector (ZGC) to maintain separate generations for young and old objects.
 This will allow ZGC to collect young objects — which tend to die young — more frequently.

 More info of this feature in this <a href="https://openjdk.org/jeps/439">link</a>